ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

   the value for this property of this entity from the Inheritance rules.
 So the client MUST interpret that this property has no value.

-If the ALTO Server does not define any properties for an entity, then the server MAY omit that entity from the response.
+If the ALTO server does not define any properties for an entity, then the server MAY omit that entity from the response.

 ### Relationship to Network Maps